sadiqmalam/helloworld/README.md

 ### Available for Projects

-I and my Team is available for custom development projects.
+I and my Team are available for custom development projects.
 My team has the skill-sets of PHP, Python, Dot Net, Android/ Java, Dart, WordPress, Joomla.
 For free quotation please contact me via Whatsapp, Phone, Email or Skype.

 ### Contact Details